offshorewind/easiest_may_not_right_IBM1_implementation/README.md

 # stp_assignments
-follows the pseudo code on book SMT by Koehn
+mt_sth: ibm model1: follows the pseudo code on book SMT by Koehn